Salhiyeh, Lebanon

-As-Salhiyah (الصالحية) is a municipality in the Sidon District of the South Governorate in Lebanon.
+Salhiyeh (الصالحية) is a municipality in the Sidon District of the South Governorate in Lebanon.
 It is located 45 km from Beirut.

 History

 In 1838, Eli Smith noted es-Salihiyeh, as a village located in "Aklim et-Tuffah, adjacent to Seida".

 In 1875 Victor Guérin traveled in the region, and noted: "I go up to Salhaieh, through gardens planted with fig trees, olive trees and mulberry trees.
 It is located on a beautiful and high hill, 2 kilometers west-northwest of Kefr Djerra.
 Its population exceeds 400 inhabitants, Maronites or United Greeks.
 The church and a number of houses are newly built, with more or less regular stones that have been partly found on site.
 A spring collected under an ogival vault is next to several ancient tombs."

 Demographics

-In 2014, Christians made up 98.17% of registered voters in Aaqtanit.
+In 2014, Christians made up 98.17% of registered voters in Salhiyeh.
 71.31% of the voters were Greek Catholics and 18.97% were Maronite Catholics.